SQL Server Maintenance Solution

 Run Integrity Checks of Very Large Databases

 The SQL Server Maintenance Solution has been designed to do integrity checks of very large databases.
-In the DatabaseIntegrityCheck procedure you can choose do the checks on the database level, the filegroup level, or the table level.
+In the DatabaseIntegrityCheck procedure you can choose to do the checks on the database level, the filegroup level, or the table level.
 It also supports limiting the checks to the physical structures of the database:

 EXECUTE dbo.DatabaseIntegrityCheck